NamanSudan/blogFrog/README.md

 4. Add error handling for HTTP error codes like 404 and 500.
 5. Add user-friendly features like password resetting, email confirmation, and user profiles.

 Remember that every change you make can have impacts on other parts of the application.
-Always thoroughly
+Always thoroughly test your changes, and use version control to keep track of them